Opentrons/opentrons/api/docs/v2/new_modules.rst

 ..
 Note::

-    Most of the following code examples use alphanumeric Flex deck slot locations (e.g. ``D1``, ``D2``, etc.).
-If you have an OT-2 and are using API version 2.14 or earlier, replace the Flex deck slot coordinate with its OT-2 equivalent.
-For example, Flex slot D1 corresponds to slot 1 on an OT-2.
+    Most of the following code examples use coordinate deck slot locations (e.g. ``'D1'``, ``'D2'``), like those found on Flex.
+If you have an OT-2 and are using API version 2.14 or earlier, replace the coordinate with its numeric OT-2 equivalent.
+For example, slot D1 on Flex corresponds to slot 1 on an OT-2.
 See :ref:`deck-slots` for more information.

 ************
 Module Setup